Financial-Times/dotcom-reliability-kit/packages/log-error/README.md

 ### `logHandledError`

-The `logHandledError` function can be used to log errors consistently to the console and Splunk via [n-logger](https://github.com/Financial-Times/n-logger).
+The `logHandledError` function can be used to log errors consistently to the console and Splunk via [Reliability Kit logger](https://github.com/Financial-Times/dotcom-reliability-kit/tree/main/packages/logger).
 This method is used to indicate that the error being logged has been correctly handled and the application can continue to run.

 ```js
 logHandledError({